As Permaculture has been integrated fully into my career and life, the breadth of projects I have actively participated in has ranged across five

 I currently teach design courses, advanced courses, and short courses focusing my energy always on refining the facilitation process.
 I believe we need to train millions of people in regenerative agriculture and alter our paradigm of competition.
 This is only possible with an increased environmental and community literacy.
 Thus I love to teach and even worked a bit with children in the Dominican Republic to help facilitate this process with the local youth (2013).
 Furthermore, the refinement of the PDC schedule is a never-ending process, which in reality is a design process of its own.
 Always finding ways to teach the material in a more interactive and creative way is the approach we take.
 Consequently, I create educational material including slides, write articles, and am developing the whole PDC in a multi-media format.
 It is a long project that was launched in 2010 and can be seen at our sister Web site: TreeYo EDU.

 Starting in 2009 after the Carbon Farming Course and a link with an old friend and teacher of mine from my PDC at Lost Valley, Marisha Auerbach, I found myself in the fortunate position of being a University teacher under the age of 30 years.
 The University was Maharishi University of Management, which was one of the pioneers of Sustainable Living degree programs in the states.
 Fellow colleague, who I taught with in all of the four courses that I taught there, Lonnie Gamble, was the architect of the degree program and a permaculturist.
 Thus he said this four year degree program was a direct reflection of PDC but elongated and given focus on different tracks.
 Thus I was given the opportunity to facilitate the opening course of the degree program, which was the PDC.
 This unique opportunity allowed me to give reading and writing assignments, quizzes, and grading the design project.
 This was a three and half week time frame under the block schedule and had meditation integrated into the schedule as Transcendental meditation is the backbone of the University.
 Uniquely the opportunity gave me the chance to see the students develop as I would revisit every six months.
 I also got a chance to work with others like Dr. Elaine Ingham (teaching assistant, 2011) and Scott Pittman of permaculture.org who I eventually got my diploma from.
 It was a great experience and I cherish the opportunity to teach at this level again.
+Also in 2019 I began to teach the PDC at University of Cincinnati.

 I love to design gardens to have both beauty and function, form and aesthetic, production and art.
 I like to create spaces for people to be, healing sanctuaries that create abundance and biodiversity.
 It requires a holistic design incorporating always the human element.
 Thus I design with Powerpoint as a way to incorporate these basic ideas into slideshows for clients and students.
 With that I am interested in creating media for our innate need for new information.
 Movies, blogs, and articles featuring my computer aided drawings are always fun.
 And that is mostly what my projects in life are about, having fun through basically doing what I have been doing my whole life- playing with nature, my best friend.
 I do what is called pattern based design and bring detail to certain elements there eon the computer as well.
 However i prefer to get out in the field, being hired by the client, to really implement the details there.
 I find it to be a good balance of time on the computer and time in the field.